enasequence/ena-browser-documentation/help_and_guides/sars-cov-2-submissions.rst

 Viral Samples
 -------------
-The most appropriate checklist for SARS-CoV-2 submissions is the “ENA virus pathogen reporting standard checklist” - `ERC000033 <https://www.ebi.ac.uk/ena/browser/view/ERC000033>`_.
+The most appropriate checklist for SARS-CoV-2 viral submissions is the “ENA virus pathogen reporting standard checklist” - `ERC000033 <https://www.ebi.ac.uk/ena/browser/view/ERC000033>`_.
 This presents 9 mandatory, 15 recommended and 11 optional fields (along with any additional user-defined fields).

 Please use the organism name “Severe acute respiratory syndrome coronavirus 2” and taxonomic ID 2697049.
 It is recommended, as a minimum, that collection date and geographic location (e.g. country) are specified and sample capture status field is provided a value of ‘active surveillance in response to outbreak’.

 Metagenomic Samples
 -------------------
 Data submissions which include metagenomic samples, should be registered with a relevant metagenome taxonomy - visit our FAQ on `Tips for Taxonomy <https://ena-docs.readthedocs.io/en/latest/faq/taxonomy.html#environmental-biome-level-taxonomy>`_ for more information.
 A few examples include human lung metagenome - `433733 <https://www.ebi.ac.uk/ena/browser/view/Taxon:433733>`_, human saliva metagenome - `1679718 <https://www.ebi.ac.uk/ena/browser/view/Taxon:1679718>`_, human tracheal metagenome - `1712573 <https://www.ebi.ac.uk/ena/browser/view/Taxon:1712573>`_ or human metagenome - `646099 <https://www.ebi.ac.uk/ena/browser/view/Taxon:646099>`_, among many others.
+Please contact us if you require help with this.

 The most appropriate sample checklists depending on the source of your biological samples, are likely to include:
-* GSC MIxS host associated (`ERC000013 <https://www.ebi.ac.uk/ena/browser/view/ERC000013>`_)
+- GSC MIxS host associated (`ERC000013 <https://www.ebi.ac.uk/ena/browser/view/ERC000013>`_)
-* GSC MIxS human associated (`ERC000014 <https://www.ebi.ac.uk/ena/browser/view/ERC000014>`_)
+- GSC MIxS human associated (`ERC000014 <https://www.ebi.ac.uk/ena/browser/view/ERC000014>`_)

 Visit our `ENA Sample Checklists <https://www.ebi.ac.uk/ena/browser/checklists>`_ page for a full listing of sample checklists.